The Australasian Management Challenge

 Please email email@example.com if you'd like more information on the Challenge.

-Christchurch City Council, Western Bay of Plenty District Council, Taupo District Council, Tauranga City Council, Rotorua Lakes Council, Whanganui District Council, Whakatane District Council, West Coast Regional Council, Masterton District Council, New Plymouth District Council, Hastings District Council, Bay of Plenty Regional Council, Waikato District Council and Wellington City Council.
+Christchurch City Council, Western Bay of Plenty District Council, Taupo District Council, Tauranga City Council, Rotorua Lakes Council, Whakatane District Council, Otago Regional Council, New Plymouth District Council, Hastings District Council, Bay of Plenty Regional Council, Waikato District Council, Hauraki District Council, Otorohanga District Council, Auckland Council and Wellington City Council.

 The judges said: